ffjabbarii/PerfectC-WebApi001/README.md

+# Fred J - This is a very good example for Rider and put it in Debug Mode and do a Rsharper on it.... ***DerfIrabbaj
 # Product API

 A template and example for a RESTful API built with .NET 8.
 This API provides CRUD operations for managing products, includes rate limiting, and supports API versioning.